VanshikWaghela/Trends_viz/README.md

 ## Deployment on Render.com

-This dashboard is ready for deployment on Render.com.
-Follow these steps:
+This dashboard is deployed and hosted on Render.com at [https://surge-ll4j.onrender.com](https://surge-ll4j.onrender.com).

+To deploy your own instance, follow these steps:

 1. Push this codebase to a GitHub repository:
    - Make sure the `.gitignore` file is properly set up to exclude data files